ToneXum/LPAF/readme.md

 For even more information like announcements, polls and Q&A you can visit the [Discussions](https://github.com/ToneXum/GAFW/discussions)

 ### Contact
-For any inquiries about this repository you can:
+For any inquiries about this repository you can send an E-Mail to tonexum@national.shitposting.agency (Yes, Im not joking.
-- Message me on Discord: @tonexum (ToneXum#7143)
-- Send me an E-Mail: tonexum@national.shitposting.agency (Yes, Im not joking.
 Checked every few days)